Mechanics' Institute, San Francisco: Chess

-The Mechanics' Institute building houses the oldest continuously operating chess club in the United States, the Mechanics' Institute Chess Club.
+The chess club also hosts national and international chess tournaments, offers virtual and onsite classes, and provides scholastic chess classes in partnership with local schools.
+Every world chess champion from 1900-1999 has visited the chess room to sign its register including Bobby Fischer.
+The author of Queen’s Gambit, Walter Tevis played tournaments at the Chess Club.
 Vinay Bhat became the youngest person to become a grandmaster in 2008 after training at the Chess Club.
-Many world champions have visited the chess room, from Emanuel Lasker in 1902 to Boris Spassky in 2006.
 In 2009 one of the chess club's young students, 12-year-old Daniel Naroditsky, won the World Championship for his age group.
-The chess club offers tournaments, classes, gatherings, and other activities for all player levels.